Pyseas/J019-Golden-Beach/docs/make_new_model.md

 ## LCOMB
 The script inserts a new LCOMB line for each column in this sheet, starting at column D.

-Load combinations are inserted immediately before the first *END*.
+Load combinations are inserted immediately before the first *END* in the base file.

 ### TODO